 MaxProcessorCount

-specifies the maximum number of processors for local execution.
-More configuration parameters can be found in the UBT configuration.
+is the maximum number of processors for local execution.

 1 | // Runtime/ApplicationCore/Private/Windows/WindowsPlatformApplicationMisc.cpp |